KarlSchoch/missour.ai/README.md

 - **Django owns the HTML shell.** Every UI page extends `missourai_django/transcription/templates/transcription/base.html` so that the global navigation, fonts, and `static/transcription/css/style.css` styling are always present.
 - **Vite assets are mounted under `/static/`.** The `base: '/static/'` setting in `frontend/vite.config.js` matches Django's `STATIC_URL`, so `{% vite_asset 'src/...' %}` resolves correctly in templates without extra URL rewriting.
 - **Dev traffic proxies through Django.** The Vite dev server proxies `'/api'` to `http://localhost:8000/` to reuse Django's session and CSRF cookies while developing React apps (`frontend/vite.config.js` -> `server.proxy`).
 - **Initial payloads come from Django views.** Each page view returns an `initial_payload` dictionary that gets serialized with `{{ initial_payload|json_script:"initial-payload" }}` and can be read by React via `document.getElementById('initial-payload')`.
+This `initial_payload ` is generated from the view
 - **CSRF stays consistent across fetches.** Frontend code imports `getCsrfToken` from `frontend/src/utils/csrf.js`, ensuring POST/PUT/PATCH requests include the same `csrftoken` cookie Django issued.

 ### Creating New Pages

 **Overview**
+For reference, the *Dashboard* page provides an example for the process described below.
 1. Create or update a Django view that prepares any data the page needs and renders a template extending the shared base.
 2. Register a URL in `missourai_django/transcription/ui_urls.py` that points to the view so Django can serve the page.
 3. Add a new React entry file in `frontend/src` and load it from the template with `{% vite_asset %}`.
 4. Expose any required backend APIs under `missourai_django/transcription/api_urls.py` so the React page can fetch data.

 #### Step 1 - Scaffold the Django view and template
-1. Add (or update) a view in `missourai_django/transcription/views.py` that returns the data React will bootstrap from:
+1. Add (or update) a view in `missourai_django/transcription/views.py` that returns the data React will bootstrap from.
+Adding the `apiUrls` and `initial_payload` keys to the payload and responses, respectively, ensure that your React application has access to necessary elements uponinitial startup (you can include other parameters as necessary).
    ```python
    def reports(request):
        payload = {"apiUrls": {"list": "/api/reports/"}}
        return render(request, "transcription/reports.html", {"initial_payload": payload})
    ```
-2. Create `missourai_django/transcription/templates/transcription/reports.html` that extends the base layout, mounts a React root, and registers the Vite bundle:
+2. Create `missourai_django/transcription/templates/transcription/reports.html` that extends the base layout, mounts a React root, and registers the Vite bundle.
+- `{{ initial_payload|json_script:"initial-payload" }}`: Pulls the `initial_payload` defined in the view into the page's HTML as a script with the id `initial-payload`
+- `{% load django_vite %}`, `{% vite_hmr_client %}`: General boilerplate for integrating Django and Vite through `django-vite`
+- `{% vite_asset 'src/reports.jsx' %}`: Used to pull in the React component.
+- `{% block extra_scripts %}`: Executes code necessary for allowing Django to access React/Vite elements

    ```django
    {% extends "transcription/base.html" %}
    {% load django_vite %}